Learn how to install the Genesis Framework for WordPress. The process is a bit different than a more traditional WordPress theme.

 Again, the file should be unzipped (in .zip format) and click on “Install Now”.

-Now, when you see the success message – go ahead and click on “Activate”.
+Now, when you see the success message – go ahead and click on “Activate” – on the child theme only.

 Is Genesis for WordPress Worth The Effort?

-As you can see, installing Genesis for WordPress is a slightly different process than installing a traditional WordPress theme.
+As you can see, installing the Genesis Framework for WordPress is a slightly different process than installing a traditional WordPress theme.

 You have to download and install the Genesis Framework first – but you don't activate it.